Madera Canyon cabins

 Due to the year-round beauty of the area, there is no bad time to secure your Madera Canyon cabins.
 However, the weather can be extreme, so it is essential to be prepared.
 Temperatures get very cold during the winter, and you may even be lucky enough to see snow.
 From July through August, monsoon-like rains can come suddenly.
 However, they also leave just as quickly, giving you plenty of time to put some miles in on the trails.
 The spring and fall generally have more mild and consistent weather, making it easier to plan your outdoor activities.
 It is important to keep in mind that Madera Canyon is located 3,000 feet higher than the surrounding Sonoran Desert and is generally significantly cooler, so it is a good idea to pack layers before setting out on any trails.

-What are the top things to do in Madera Canyon?
+Top things to do in Madera Canyon

 Madera Canyon Nature Trail